jonatancamacho/ASP.NET--Sogeti/README.md

 Project
 Developer
 etc.
-This application was developed with ASP.NET in a MVVMC design pattern.
+This application was developed in ASP.NET in a MVVMC design pattern.